-Accidents are preventable, especially pedestrian accidents.
-Therefore, educating drivers and pedestrians is critical to saving lives and being safe on the streets.
-Best Foot Forward (BFF) encourages residents to educate themselves on the rights and resources available to them for pedestrian safety.
+Accidents are preventable, especially accidents involving drivers striking people walking across the street.
+Driver and pedestrian education is critical to saving lives and being safe on the streets.
+Best Foot Forward (BFF) encourages everyone to educate themselves on the rights and resources available to them for pedestrian safety.

 Protect Pedestrians at Crosswalks